daichi0410/freemarket_sample_68n/README.md

 ### Association
 - has_many :comments, dependent: :destroy
+- has_many :images, dependent: :destroy
 - has_many :big_categories
 - belongs_to :user
-- belongs_to :image, dependent: :destroy
 - belongs_to :category